microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingRealTimeDenoisedAmbientOcclusion/readme.md

                 //      Transition from higher LOD in previous frame

-### Potential improvements
+## Potential improvements
-There are multiple opportunities to improve the denoiser further both quality and performance wise
+There are multiple opportunities to improve the denoised RTAO further both quality and performance wise
 * RTAO
   * Variable rate sampling.
 For example sampling could be adjusted depending on temporally accumulated spp (tspp) of a pixel.
 Temporal reprojection can be run before current's frame AO raytracing and thus provide the per pixel tspp information.
 In fact, the current denoiser already splits temporal reprojection and blending step and supports the dual stage denoising.
   * Use a better sampler: